 -

-State Road 25 (US 27) from South of Horn Road to South of Shoreline Drive: Construction project: Crews will begin work on February 2, 2025, to mill, resurface, and widen the roadway.
-The project includes enhancing drainage, installing and upgrading guardrails, and adding concrete pavement markings and signage.
+State Road 25 (US 27) from South of Horn Road to South of Shoreline Drive: Construction project: Crews have begun milling, resurfacing, and widening the roadway.
+The project includes enhancing drainage, installing, and upgrading guardrails, and adding concrete pavement markings and signage.

 - Motorists should expect daytime and nighttime lane closures on the northbound and southbound outside lanes of US 27, as well as construction activity at the intersection of SR 70.